cognitedata/reveal/apps/digital-cockpit/README.md

 This is optinal requirement since when system admin logs in to the app for the first time, the _data set_ will be created automatically.

-Creating it manually gives you possibility to restrict the capability `files:write` and `files:read` to this data set for the **dc-system-admin** group, and also more options in configuring the data set itself.
+Creating it manually gives you possibility to restrict the capabilities `files:write` and `files:read` to this data set for the **dc-system-admin** group, and also more options in configuring the data set itself.

-Creating it manually gives you more options in configuring the data set itself.
-When created it also gives possibility to restrict the capability `files:write` and `files:read` to this data set for the system admin group.

 **Name**: `digital-cockpit`